kristian-ebstrup/configs/README.md

 - Pointwise
 - FieldView
 - ParaView
-- hyperfine
-- nvim
-- zettler (or any other markdown editor)

 # Installation
 The installation progress here is described sequentially, and isolated steps might depend on preceeding commands or applications.